Vertex Arrays

 Sample code

-components[ 0 ];//First member of the struct (x)
+LVertexPos2D position; GLfloat* components = (GLfloat*)&position; components[ 0 ];//First member of the struct (x) components[ 1 ];//Second member of the struct (y)

 A struct is just a list of different variables which can be of different types.
 LVertexPos2D is a list of 2 GLfloats, so we can treat as an array of 2 GLfloats.
-Since we have an array of 4 LVertexPos2D, we can treat the data like an array of 8 GLfloats.
+Since we have

 There are exceptions to treating a struct of floats like an array of floats.
 Some processor architectures can load arrays of structs faster if they are a certain size.
 Compilers for these architectures will then pad each element in the array to be a certain size.
 This means in between each structure of floats there will be a few stray bytes.
 In this case, you need to set the stride to be the sizeof(LVertexPos2D).
 So far, every compiler/processor combination I've used doesn't pad arrays of structs.
 In case your vertex data seems garbeled try to see if your compiler pads the elements in your array.